About this project

 Five doorways into one idea — where the apparent randomness of quantum measurement actually comes from, and how the same limit reaches us.
 Read it, watch it, or listen; each is a complete introduction.
 Choose the one that fits how you think.

-Concept Map An interactive map of the nineteen core IOF concepts — from Avidyā at the top, through the quantitative core (C_eff, h_KS, κ) and the regime split, down to the two experimental modules and the foundational consequences.
+Concept Map An interactive map of the twenty core IOF concepts — from Avidyā at the top, through the quantitative core (C_eff, h_KS, κ) and the regime split, down to the two experimental modules, the speculative Gravity–Information Bridge, and the foundational consequences.
 Click any node for its symbol, definition, and source.
 Open Map

 Foundational Extensions